-On October 1, 2002, the Contra Costa County Board of Supervisors adopted Resolution No. 2002/608, which provides enhanced benefit changes commonly known as 3% at 50 for safety members and 2% at 55 for general members, effective on July 1, 2002 and January 1, 2003, respectively.
-Effective January 1, 2005, the enhanced benefits were applied to the bargaining units represented by the California Nurses Association and the non-represented employees within similar classifications as employees in bargaining units represented by the California Nurses Association, as well as the supervisors and managers of those employees.
-Effective July 1, 2005, East Contra Costa Fire Protection District adopted the enhanced benefit structure for its employees.
-In addition, each Special District that is a participant of CCCERA, and whose staff are not County employees covered by Resolution No. 2002/608, may elect to participate in the enhanced benefits.
-As of December 31, 2012, nine (9) general member agencies and four (4) safety member agencies adopted enhanced benefits for their employees.
-A fifth safety member agency adopted enhanced benefits for its general members only in 2003.
-Under PEPRA, which became effective January 1, 2013, districts that have not adopted enhanced benefits will no longer be allowed to do so.
+On October 1, 2002, the Contra Costa County Board of Supervisors adopted Resolution No. 2002/608, which provides enhanced benefit changes commonly known as 3% at 50 for Safety members and 2% at 55 for General members, effective on July 1, 2002 and January 1, 2003, respectively.
+Each Special District that is a participant of CCCERA, and whose staff are not County employees covered by Resolution No. 2002/608, may elect to participate in the enhanced benefits.
+Nine (9) General member agencies and four (4) Safety member agencies have adopted enhanced benefits for their employees.
+Under PEPRA, which became effective January 1, 2013, districts that did not adopt enhanced benefits are no longer allowed to do so.

 Legislation was signed by the Governor in 2002 which allowed the County, effective October 1, 2002, to provide Tier 3 to all new employees, to move those previously in Tier 2 to Tier 3 as of that date, and to apply all future service as Tier 3.
-Tier 3 was originally created on October 1, 1998 and made available to all members with five or more years of Tier 2 service who elected to transfer to Tier 3 coverage.

-All members who moved to Tier 3 with five or more years of service prior to October 1, 2002, or were moved to Tier 3 effective October 1, 2002, January 1, 2005, or February 1, 2006, continue to have Tier 2 benefits for service prior to that date unless the service is converted to Tier 3.
+Members who moved to General Tier 3 continue to have General Tier 2 benefits for service prior to that date unless the service is converted to General Tier 3.
 As of December 31, 2006, there are no active Tier 2 member accounts.
-Tier 1 includes members not mandated to be in Tier 2 or Tier 3 and reciprocal members who were placed in Tier 1 membership.